MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-dataset.md

 If you select **Apply changes**, Power BI Desktop overwrites the queries in model.bim with the queries from unappliedChanges.json.
 If you edited queries in model.bim outside of Power BI Desktop and there's a previous unappliedChanges.json file, your changes are lost and replaced by the queries in unappliedChanges.json when those changes are applied.

-The unappliedChanges.json file is automatically incorporated into the dataset definition and saved in Git by default.
+The unappliedChanges.json file is automatically incorporated into the semantic model definition and saved in Git by default.
 This allows you to commit your ongoing work to the development branch, serving as a backup and making it accessible to other team members.
 However, you can exclude this file from Git's tracking, preventing unfinished query work from affecting other developers.

 For more information, see the [unappliedChanges.json schema document](https://github.com/microsoft/powerbi-desktop-samples/tree/main/item-schemas/dataset/unappliedChanges.md).

 #### definition.pbidataset

-Contains the overall definition of a dataset and core settings.
+Contains the overall definition of a semantic model and core settings.

 For more information, see the [definition.pbidataset schema document](https://github.com/microsoft/powerbi-desktop-samples/tree/main/item-schemas/dataset/definition.pbidataset.md).

 #### model.bim